osmosis-labs/docs/docs/overview/integrate/pool-setup.md

 There are several different types of liquidity pools on Osmosis, each with unique benefits; the main ones are:

 - Weighted Pool
-- Stableswap Pool,
+- Stableswap Pool
-- Liquidity Bootstrapping Pool (LBP),
+- Liquidity Bootstrapping Pool (LBP)
-- Supercharged Liquidity (Concentrated Liquidity) Pools, and
+- Supercharged Liquidity (Concentrated Liquidity) Pool, and
-- CosmWasm Pools (e.g., Transmuter and Alloyed Assets).
+- CosmWasm Pools (e.g., Transmuter and Alloyed Assets)

 Note: As of [Proposal 669](https://www.mintscan.io/osmosis/proposals/669), the Pool Creation Fee is 400 OSMO